jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * Metadata object followed by new-line separated RDAP objects to help with streaming
 * Metadata -- a UUID string as versionId (in lieu of serial), productionDate with UTC offset, producer, objectCount, and rdapConformance with "nroBulkRdap1" extension id - DONE
-* Add URL to get objects of all types
+* Add URL to get objects of all types  - DONE
 * Each RDAP object has its own rdapConformance member, listing all extensions used in its creation; a MUST - DONE
 * Limit nested objected to the first level only - DONE
-* Explain all possible content types, with the gzip recommended; create a table for readability
+* Explain all possible content types, with the gzip recommended; create a table for readability - DONE
-* Get JWK out-of-band
+* Get JWK out-of-band - DONE
-* Operational considerations -- daily, off-line generation with rationale (one-time JWS generation cost)
+* Operational considerations -- daily, off-line generation with rationale (one-time JWS generation cost) - DONE
-* No need to mention FTP; make HTTPS a MUST
+* No need to mention FTP; make HTTPS a MUST - DONE
 * Make omission for nested objects a MUST - DONE
 * Replace "replacement" with "counterpart"?